Want secure Wi-Fi?

 - Home Audio/Video (Smart TVs, etc.): in most cases, use device registration to connect to WiFi@OSU.

-For a full list of devices and connecting instructions, visit our Knowledge Base.
+For a full list of devices and connecting instructions, visit our Knowledge Base(link is external).

 What if my device is not connecting?

-It's also possible the device does not support "WPA2 Enterprise" encryption and authentication.
+It's also possible the device does not support "WPA2 Enterprise(link is external)" encryption and authentication.
 In that case, first determine if there are any software updates available for the device.
 If that doesn't help, it may be that the hardware simply does not support WPA2 Enterprise.

 If the configuration utility does not resolve your connectivity issue, please contact the IT Service Desk at 614-688-4357.
 Be prepared to provide your name.#, what device you're using, the location in which you are unable to connect and the last date and time when you were unable to connect.